 Which procedure will allow me to return to my regular activities sooner?

 Your recovery will be 7-10 days no matter which procedure you have.
 That is the amount of time that it takes for tissue to heal in the donor area and for the transplanted grafts to become completely stable in the recipient area.
 One thing to keep in mind if you are considering FUE transplant, NeoGraft transplant or an Artas transplant, is that the donor area needs to be shaved over a large area in order to harvest the follicular units.
 With FUT only the donor area that is going to be removed is shaved and then once removed the longer hair covers over the sutures.
 This allows patients to return to a more normal appearance more quickly.

 FUE should not be used in individuals with wavy or curly hair or white/gray hair.
 Generally, smaller cases may be reasonable candidates for FUE as the safe donor area is limited.
 Hair transplant surgeon should resist the temptation to harvest follicles from outside the safe donor area.

 Following is a link to an article at the International Society of Hair Restoration Surgeons web site that you might find very helpful.
-Ultimately it is your choice as to the procedure and the surgeon you choose and we know that no matter who you choose, you should make an informed decision that you feel is best for you.
+Ultimately it is your choice as to the harvesting of the donor area and the surgeon you choose and we know that no matter who you choose, you should make an informed decision that you feel is best for you.